-Vogue apologizes for misidentifying Muslim-American journalist Noor Tagouri
+Vogue mixed her up with a different Muslim woman.
+She's devastated

 Media misrepresentation

-It's not the first time that Tagouri, who has recently produced a docu-series on the US sex trade and appeared in Playboy magazine in a hijab, has been misidentified by the media.
-In 2018, photos of the Muslim-American journalist were used to illustrate stories about Noor Salman, wife of the gunman responsible for the Pulse nightclub mass shooting in Orlando.
+It's not the first time that Tagouri, who has recently produced a docuseries on the US sex trade and appeared in Playboy magazine in a hijab, has been misidentified by the media.
+In 2018, photos of the Muslim journalist were used to illustrate stories about Noor Salman, wife of the gunman responsible for the Pulse nightclub mass shooting in Orlando.
 The error came at a time when she said she experienced elevated levels of harassment and bigotry due to media coverage of Salman and the shooting.

 "This isn't just about someone using my photo," she told CNN's Brian Stelter at the time.
 "It's about the fact that the misrepresentation of Muslims -- especially Muslim women -- in the media today is putting so many people in harm's way.